-US Topo maps and the maps of the Historical Topographic Map Collection (HTMC) can be downloaded free of charge, in PDF format,
+US Topo maps and the maps of the Historical Topographic Map Collection (HTMC) can be downloaded free of charge, in PDF format, from t

 Yes.
 The following applies to US Topo GeoPDF and the Historical Topographic Map Collection (HTMC) GeoPDF.